heiner/heiner.github.com/_drafts/random-samples.md

 produces $$k$$ elements and is correct.

-This algorithm is Knuth's Algorithm S, "selection sampling" (from The Art of Computer Programming, Vol. 2, §3.4.2).
+This algorithm is Knuth's Algorithm S, "selection sampling" (from The _Art of Computer Programming_, Vol. 2, §3.4.2).
 It is short, sweet, and "online" (we can yield instead of waiting for the stream to finish) and is the right approach for many applications, including handling classic magnetic tapes which are linear by nature.